Healthy Homes Assessment Raureka

 Daniel

-What time should I require to be in compliance with requirements of the Healthy Homes Standards?
+What time should I need to meet my Healthy Homes Standards?

 Raureka Healthy Homes Compliance Timeframes

-Tenancies established between 1 July 2019 to the 30th June in 2021
+Tenancies that were signed from 1 July 2019 and the 30th June in 2021

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement should be included in any renewal, new or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any renewal, new or amended tenancy agreement.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024

-• All rental homes must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All rentals houses must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes